Oldenburg Air Base

+Aerial photographs of Oldenburg at an altitude of 1,500 feet, July 2010.

 Oldenburg Air Base is a former West German Luftwaffe air base in Lower Saxony, Germany.
 During the Cold War it was used by the British Royal Air Force (RAF) as part of Royal Air Force Germany until 1957.

 Royal Air Force history

 The following units were here 1952-59: